Pope Francis hospitalized for planned intestinal surgery

 Get-well wishes began arriving immediately for Francis.
 Italian President Sergio Mattarella, as soon as h landed in Paris for a state visit in France, offered an “affectionate thought” on behalf of all Italians.
 Mattarella added that he was wishing for "a good convalescence and even a speedier recovery” for the pope.

-Gemelli doctors have performed surgery before on a papal patient, notably Pope John Paul II, who had what the Vatican said was a benign tumor in his colon removed in 1992.
+Gemelli doctors have performed surgery before on popes, notably Pope John Paul II, who had what the Vatican said was a benign tumor in his colon removed in 1992.
+John Paul had several other surgeries at the hospital, including after being shot by a gunman in St. Peter's Square in 1981.

+John Paul also had several medical issues in his final years, including severe complications from Parkinson's disease, and had numerous stays at Gemelli.

 Credit: Alessandra Tarantino